datatrail-jhu/02_googlecloud/manuscript/10_slack.md

 ?
 What is an advantage of Slack?

 C) Conversations are organized into channels
+C) Messages are organized into channels
+C) Private messaging outside of channels is possible
 o) It only allows for private messaging
 o) It can only be accessed offline
 o) It does not allow for private channels